shandley/hecatomb/README.md

 If you have:
 - viral metagenomes
 - sequences that might be viral
-- RoundA/B sequences
+- RoundA/B (DNA and cDNA from RNA viral genomes) sequences
-- fastq files

 Then hecatomb is for you!